noawe-boi/NoahsObsidianSync/Partnership.md

 ### Advantages

-Costs split between many people. i.e. more financial backing
+Costs split between many people. i.e. more financial back Minimal Legal and government regulations
+Owners are taxed on their income instead of the businesses.

 ### Disadvantages
 Many must agree on decisions
 Owner's do not have complete control
-Business must have its own tax file number
+Profits must be shared
+change in ownership diffucult